Temperature and Mental Health: Evidence from Helpline Calls: Empirical Approach

 \\ Second, the relatively short observation period could be a cause for concern.
 However, the data I receive are of high spatial and temporal resolution.
 In addition, the year 2019, from which most of the observations come, was marked by high regional weather variability and extreme temperatures.\footnote{The year 2019 was the second warmest year since records began in 1881.
 Also, for the first time, a maximum temperature of 40$^{\circ}$C was measured for three consecutive days \citep{DWD2020}.} The high resolution of the helpline data in combination with the large weather fluctuations during the observation period provide a great variation for the model to be identified.
 As a falsification test, I conduct several placebo exercises.
 I replace the interpolated daily ambient weather realizations and air pollution measurement for each counseling center with the interpolated observations of the same day for the most distant counseling center.
 For example, for the crisis center in Berlin (Berlin), the placebo temperature is taken from Wehr (Baden-Wurttemberg), which is about 670 km away.
 Then I replace the measurements for each location with the observations for the same location, but recorded one quarter (90 days) before that day.
 For example, for the crisis center in Berlin, the placebo temperature for June 1, 2019 is taken from March 3, 2019.
 Finally, I do both, which means that the placebo temperature for the crisis center in Berlin on June 1, 2019 is taken from the crisis center in Wehr on March 3, 2019.

-\\ Third, the individual counseling centers are organized into organizational units consisting of three to seven sites that are geographically close to each other.
+\\ Third, there is potential measurement error in the dependent variable.
+This does not bias the estimates but does affect their precision.
+While all calls made from a landline can be easily routed to the nearest counseling center based on the area code, the location-based routing of calls made from a cell phone is more difficult and is based on the location of the cell tower.
+As a result a small fraction of these calls is distributed randomly across Germany.\footnote{In August 2016, 78.4 percent of calls were routed according to the caller's location \citep{Telefonseelsorge2017}.
+For comparison, unlike \textit{TelefonSeelsorge}, the \textit{National Suicide Prevention Lifeline} routes calls based on area code only, as all telephone numbers, whether landline or cell phone, have an area code.
+Due to the high mobility of cell phones, the area code of a mobile number may not reflect the actual location of the caller.} Additionally, the individual counseling centers are organized into organizational units consisting of three to seven sites that are geographically close to each other.
 While priority is given to routing a call to the nearest crisis center, if the call cannot be answered due to lack of available capacity, it is routed to another counseling center in the organizational unit.
-However, I cannot directly test how this affects the results, as the data does not provide any information on whether a call was diverted or not.\footnote{Another option would be to aggregate the call data at the organizational unit level and interpolate the environmental factors for the geographic center of gravity of each unit.
+However, I cannot directly test if this affects the results, as the data does not provide any information on whether a call was diverted or not.\footnote{Another option would be to aggregate the call data at the organizational unit level and interpolate the environmental factors for the geographic center of gravity of each unit.
 However, I observe only four complete organizational units out of a total of 23.}

 \\ Fourth, counseling centers might self-select for data collection.
 This does not pose a threat to identification, however, if participation in data collection is unrelated to the climatic conditions at the site, an assumption which is likely to hold.